eschercloudai/terraform-provider-eck/docs/data-sources/cluster.md

 <a id="nestedatt--workloadnodepools"></a>
 ### Nested Schema for `workloadnodepools`

+Optional:

+- `labels` (Map of String) A map of Kubernetes labels to be applied to each node in the pool.

 Read-Only:

 - `autoscaling` (Attributes) Configuration options for the autoscaler. (see [below for nested schema](#nestedatt--workloadnodepools--autoscaling))